Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Calibration in TREX-DM

 \section{Calibration in TREX-DM}

-The $^{37}$Ar calibration measurement was conducted with the TREX-DM detector equipped with a fully operational GEM-Micromegas readout system like the one presented in our previous work~\cite{GEM_2025}.
-The gas mixture used in this calibration is Ar-1\%iC$_{4}$H$_{10}$ and the detector pressure $\sim$ 1~bar.
+The $^{37}$Ar calibration measurement was conducted with the TREX-DM detector equipped with a fully operational GEM-Micromegas readout system such as the one presented in our previous work~\cite{GEM_2025}.
+The gas mixture used in this calibration is Ar-1\%iC$_{4}$H$_{10}$ and the detector pressure $\sim$ 1~bar(a).
 To process and analyze the data, we used REST-for-Physics~\cite{REST_2022}, a ROOT-based software framework developed for the analysis of data from rare event search experiments.

-The injection of $^{37}$Ar into the TREX-DM chamber was performed two weeks after irradiation through a controlled multi-cycle process.
+The injection of $^{37}$Ar into the TREX-DM chamber was performed through a controlled multi-cycle process.
 The irradiated container was first filled with Ar-1\%iC$_{4}$H$_{10}$ gas mixture at 2~bar, then connected to the detector gas system maintained at 0.9~bar.
+The connection to the gas system was made by passing the gas through a moisture filter and an oxygen filter, with the aim of ensuring that the injection of the source did not introduce impurities that could worsen the detector's performance.
 After pressure equilibration, the chamber was isolated and the container refilled.
-This procedure was repeated four times, with each cycle extracting approximately 50\% of the remaining $^{37}$Ar activity and increasing chamber pressure by $\sim$ 0.04~bar per cycle.
+This procedure was repeated four times, with each cycle extracting approximately 50\% of the remaining $^{37}$Ar activity and increasing the chamber pressure by $\sim$ 0.04~bar per cycle.